-The Spasticity Management Program at The Ohio State University Medical Center provides comprehensive care for people with spasticity and various dystonias.
+The Spasticity Management Program at The Ohio State University Wexner Medical Center provides comprehensive care for people with spasticity and various dystonias.
 Spasticity is stiff or tight muscles with exaggerated reflexes that can make it difficult to move, walk or speak.
 Spasticity is common in people with diseases of the nervous system or those who have suffered damage to the part of the brain that controls voluntary movement.

 We provide comprehensive care and rehabilitation for patients with: